 Key Takeaways

-- Dots Per Inch (DPI) is a unit of resolution of a mouse.
+- Dots Per Inch (DPI) is a mouse’s resolution unit.
 It indicates how many dots or pixels the mouse cursor will cover on the screen per inch movement of the mouse.

-- You can find out unknown DPI through the DPI Analyzer, which is an online DPI testing tool.
+- You can find unknown DPI through the DPI Analyzer, an online DPI testing tool.

 - To change the DPI, you can either use the dedicated DPI button (if present) on the mouse or the software support.